ytakefuji/air_calculator/README.md

 $ pip install aircalc

-# How to run aircalc.py
+# How to run aircalc

-aircalc.py is a program for drawing an expression, for example, 4-5.
+aircalc is a program for drawing an expression, for example, 4-5.

-aircalc.py is based on mediapipe.
+aircalc is based on mediapipe.

 There are six states of five fingers recognized by mediapipe library:
 0-finger, 1-finger, 2-finger, 3-finger, 4-finger, and 5-finger respectively.